postmodern/ruby-install/CONTRIBUTING.md

         ruby-install ruby 2.0 -- --foo --bar

+* Excessive version or environment checks.
+This is the job of a `./configure` script.
 * Excessive OS specific workarounds.
 We should strive to fix any Ruby build issues or OS environment issues.
 * Building Rubies from HEAD.
 This is risky and may result in a buggy/broken